Best Bass Fishing Rod and Reels Under $100 in 2018

 Invest in high-quality line.
 Spooling up your new reel with high-quality monofilament, fluorocarbon, or braided line is one of the best ways to get the most performance out of your rod.

 Premium fishing line can make your budget-friendly outfit feel like a high-end piece of equipment!
+Do me a favor -- don't get cheap with me, Citizens.

 Rinse the reel after every use.
 One issue you might face with these entry-level rod and reel combos is corrosion.
 Since the reels aren't sealed like more expensive reels are, even if you only fish in freshwater, water and grime can enter the reel and damage any internal parts that aren't corrosion resistant.
+This is something that is often overlooked by amateurs or people who think that quality means you don't need to do any maintenance.
+Even a Ferrari is going to need its oil changed once in awhile, friends.

 Oil and lubricate moving parts every few months.
 Like the previous tip, taking some extra time to maintain your equipment will make your purchase last much longer.
+I admit, I don't do this as often as I should.
+Don't be me.

 The drag systems on most entry-level reels use oiled felt drag washers that need to be lubricated every few months, and any moving parts on the reel will benefit from occasional lubrication.